Back to species list

 Distribution & Habitat

-This species breeds across northern Siberia, including the Chukchi Peninsula, Koryak Plateau, Commander Islands, Kuril Islands, Sea of Okhotsk region, Verkhoyansky District, and areas along the Ob River and Irtysh River.
-After breeding, it migrates southward through China, Indochina, Malaysia, and the Philippines, also spreading west to Burma, Bangladesh, Nepal, Sri Lanka, and the Maldives.
-It winters in south and southeast Asia, New Guinea, and Australia.
-It occurs as a rare vagrant in western Europe, as well as in South Africa, Melanesia, Hawaii, and the northwestern United States.
-In its winter range, it inhabits various wetland types including shallow freshwater and brackish lakes, swamps, floodplains, marshes, lagoons, muddy shores, and sewage ponds.
+Breeds in Siberia, including the Chukchi Peninsula, Koryak Plateau, Commander Islands, Kuril Islands, land bordering the Sea of Okhotsk, north Verkhoyansky District, and around the Ob and Irtysh Rivers.
+Migrates south through China, Indochina, Malaysia, and the Philippines, and west to Burma, Bangladesh, Nepal, Sri Lanka, and the Maldive Islands.
+Winters in New Guinea and Australia.
+Vagrant to Great Britain, Sweden, South Africa, Melanesia, Hawaii, northwestern USA, and the vicinity of the Bering Sea.
+Winter habitats include shallow freshwater or brackish areas, lakes, swamps, floodplains, marshes, lagoons, muddy shores, and sewage ponds.

 Behavior & Ecology

-These birds forage in wet habitats, probing the ground with their bills and picking up food by sight.
-They feed on molluscs, crustaceans, amphibians, insects, other invertebrates, and occasionally seeds.
-When not feeding, they roost in hollows in soft mud or among low vegetation bordering their feeding areas.
-In their breeding range across Russia, they inhabit tundra, taiga, and open grassy bogs or swamps.
-The nest is a well-hidden, shallow depression placed on a mound of sedge or dried grass, typically in areas with mosses, sedges, and dwarf willows.
-Little is known about their breeding habits, though they do nest on the ground and the male performs a display flight.
-They are generally found alone or in small groups.
+Forages in wet habitats by probing the ground or picking up food by sight.
+Diet includes molluscs, crustaceans, amphibians, insects, other invertebrates, and seeds.
+Roosts in hollows in soft mud or low vegetation.
+Breeds in tundra, taiga, open grassy bogs, or swamps.
+Nests in a well-hidden, shallow depression on a mound of sedge or dried grass among mosses, sedges, and dwarf willows.
+The male performs a display flight.

 Conservation